 - Don't drink and drive.

-You'll need a valid international driving permit (IDP) along with your current Australian driver's license to drive a vehicle in Serbia.
+You'll need a valid international driving permit (IDP) along with your current Australian driver's licence to drive a vehicle in Bosnia and Herzegovina.
 Driving without an IDP could void your travel and vehicle insurance.

 Taxis are available in most towns and for inter-city travel.
 Use only registered taxis whose licence plates begin with "TA".
 Make sure that the meter is used and running throughout your trip - pay particular attention at the airport.